rossanoventurini/rossanoventurini.github.io/_pages/competitive.md

 It is highly recommended that you implement solutions for the problems presented in each lecture.
 This practice not only enhances your problem-solving skills but also provides valuable Rust programming experience.

-I recommend creating a [github](http://github.com) to centralize all your solutions and their corresponding descriptions.
+I recommend creating a [Github](http://github.com) repository to centralize all your solutions and their corresponding descriptions.
 This repository can be set to either private or public visibility, ensuring that I can access it in either case.
 Please share the repository link with me, and make sure to keep it regularly updated so that I can monitor your progress effectively.
-This will help streamline the tracking of your work and make collaboration smoother.

 <br>
 #### How to solve a problem